trpc/trpc/examples/next-formdata/README.md

 # Next.js + tRPC + `FormData`

-This example showcases how to use tRPC with `FormData` and octet streams.
+This example showcases how to use tRPC with `FormData`.

 ## Setup